Klinogicare® StarLab

 LDL-C ↑ = risk of atherosclerosis

-GLU (Glucose) - Glucose Energy
+GLU (Glucose) - glucose Energy

 GLU = energy availability for performance

-CRE (Creatinine) - Creatinine Load
+CRE (Creatinine) - creatinine Exertion

-UREA (Urea) - Urea Catabolism
+UREA (Urea) - urea Catabolism

 UREA ↑ = increased protein breakdown

-UA (Uric Acid) - Uric Acid Load
+UA (Uric Acid) - uric acid Exertion

-AST (Aspartate Aminotransferase) - Aspartate Aminotransferase Muscles
+AST (Aspartate Aminotransferase) - aspartate aminotransferase Muscles

 Important for assessing muscle tissue damage after strength training.

-CK (Creatine Kinase) - Creatine Kinase Muscles
+CK (Creatine Kinase) - creatine kinase Muscles

-CK-MB (Creatine Kinase-MB) - Creatine Kinase-MB Heart
+CK-MB (Creatine Kinase-MB) - creatine kinase-MB Heart

-CK-MB = assessment of the heart muscle
+CK-MB = assessment of heart muscle

-LDH (Lactate Dehydrogenase) - Lactate Dehydrogenase Muscles
+LDH (Lactate Dehydrogenase) - lactate dehydrogenase Muscles

-α-HBDH (α-Hydroxybutyrate Dehydrogenase) Heart and muscles
+α-HBDH (α-Hydroxybutyrate Dehydrogenase) - α-hydroxybutyrate dehydrogenase Heart and muscles

 α-HBDH ↑ = damage to cardiac and muscle tissue

-GLU (Glucose) - Glucose Energy
+GLU (Glucose) - glucose Energy

-AMY (Amylase) - Amylase Metabolism
+AMY (Amylase) - amylase Metabolism

-CRE (Creatinine) - Creatinine Load
+CRE (Creatinine) - creatinine Exertion

 CRE ↑ = muscle overload or renal stress

-UA (Uric Acid) - Uric Acid Catabolism
+UA (Uric Acid) - uric acid Catabolism

 UA ↑ = intense cellular breakdown

-K+ (Potassium) - Potassium Electrolytes
+K+ (Potassium) - potassium Electrolytes

-K+ = muscle contractility and heart function
+K+ = muscle contractility and cardiac function

-Na+ (Sodium) - Sodium Electrolytes
+Na+ (Sodium) - sodium Electrolytes

 Na+ = fluid and electrolyte balance

-Cl- (Chloride) - Chlorides Electrolytes
+Cl- (Chloride) - chloride Electrolytes

-Cl- = acid-base and water balance
+Cl- = acid-base and fluid balance

-CO2 (Carbon Dioxide) - Carbon Dioxide Acid-base balance
+CO2 (Carbon Dioxide) - carbon dioxide Acid-base balance

-CO2 = acid-base equilibrium
+CO2 = acid-base balance

 Overview of biomarkers and technologies.